Hong Kong protests threaten billionaires' ties with Beijing

 "It is very clear that Beijing's attitude toward Hong Kong's property tycoons has changed," said Joseph Wong, who was secretary for commerce, industry and technology under the city's former leader, or chief executive, Donald Tsang.

-China Mobile Ltd., the mainland's biggest carrier, has increased its subscriber base in Hong Kong by more than 50% since 2016, according to data compiled by Bloomberg News.
-Mainland developers, including China Resources Land Ltd., bought almost 60% of the residential land sold by Hong Kong's government in the first half of this year.
+China Mobile Ltd, the mainland's biggest carrier, has increased its subscriber base in Hong Kong by more than 50 per cent since 2016, according to data compiled by Bloomberg News.
+Mainland developers, including China Resources Land Ltd, bought almost 60 per cent of the residential land sold by Hong Kong's government in the first half of this year.

-Representatives at family holding companies of Li and Lee didn't respond to requests for comment.
+Representatives at family holding companies of Mr Li and Mr Lee didn't respond to requests for comment.

 While much of their power comes from these informal relationships, members of the wealthiest families in Hong Kong also have official positions, including on the election committee of about 1,200 people that selects the city's leader.
 Hong Kong business people sit on the Chinese People's Political Consultative Conference, an advisory body that meets once a year in Beijing.